transloadit/uppy/website/src/docs/vue.md

 *   `<progress-bar />` - renders a `@uppy/progress-bar`
 *   `<status-bar />` - renders a `@uppy/status-bar`

 Each component takes a `props` prop that will be passed to the UI Plugin.
-Both `@uppy/dashboard` based plugins also take a `plugins` array as a props, make it easy to add your plugins.
+Both `@uppy/dashboard` based plugins also take a `plugins` array as a props, making it easier to add your plugins.

 ### Initializing Uppy

 The easiest way to initialize Uppy is creating a new instance in your `data` or `computed` and to run `uppy.close()` in the `beforeDestroy` method.
-You can do additional configuration with plugins where-ever you're initializing Uppy
+You can do extra configuration with plugins where-ever you are initializing Uppy

 ```js
 import Uppy from '@uppy/core'